South Kesteven Community Fund

 There are two strands to the scheme – one supporting community events and one for community projects.
-Grants can for as little as £200 for community events and £500 for community projects, up to £5,000 and £10,000 respectively.
+Grants of between £200 and £5,000 are available for community events and £500 to £10,000 for community projects.
+A new more simple application form has been developed for grants up to £2,000.

 Groups and organisations must demonstrate how their project or event will deliver wide benefit, contributing to the sustainability, vitality and well-being of South Kesteven’s communities.